Melanoma: Frequently Asked Questions

 If you’ve had melanoma, see your doctor regularly for the rest of your life.
 The risk of getting it again (or getting another type of skin cancer) is much higher than in those who haven't had it.

 Many doctors recommend that people with melanoma see their doctor every few months for the first few years after the diagnosis.
 If there is no evidence that the melanoma has come back after a few years, then they can see the doctor once a year.

 What are clinical trials?

 Clinical trials are studies of new kinds of cancer treatments.
 Doctors use clinical trials to learn how well new treatments work and what their side effects are.
 Promising treatments are ones that work better or have fewer side effects than the current treatments.
-People who participate in these studies get to use treatments before the FDA approves them for the public.
+People who take part in these studies often get to use treatments before the FDA approves them for the public.
 People who join trials also help researchers learn more about cancer and help future cancer patients.